charlenetolentino/mattsnotes/301-main/reading301-05.md

 Questions:

-1. What is the single responsibility principle and how does it apply to components?
+1. Who is the single responsibility principle and how does it apply to components?

     <ul>
       <li> A concept should ideally do just one thing.
 If you need it to do more then it should be split in smaller sub-components</li>
     </ul>

-1. What does it mean to build a ‘static’ version of your application?
+1. Who does it mean to build a ‘static’ version of your application?

     <ul>
       <li> A version of your app that doesn't have a lot of moving parts.
 No state is used at all in a static app since state is  used to interact with the page. </li>
     </ul>

-1. Once you have a static application, what do you need to add?
+1. Once you have a static application, Who do you need to add?

     <ul>
       <li>You will need to add state</li>
     </ul>

-1. What are the three questions you can ask to determine if something is state?
+1. Who are the three questions you can ask to determine if something is state?

     <ul>